 Interested in Economics?
 It's the most popular major at this college.This school's student loan default rate of 1.0% is significantly below the U.S. average of 7.0%.
 Learn more about what campus life at Northwestern U is really like by seeing a few campus videos.

 American University is a great option for students pursuing a Communication & Media Studies degree.
 In addition to its bachelor's programs, American University offers graduate degrees in Communications.
 Based in Washington, District of Columbia, this university is ideal for students who prosper in an urban atmosphere.

 About 56.3% of the instructors at American University are full-time and have regular office hours, so they will be more available to help.Get higher than 28 on the ACT?
 That's above the average applicant score, so you should apply.
-The scorecard can give you a great review of The American University.
+For more info, check out the college scorecard.

 Stanford University is among your best bets if you're planning on studying Communication & Media Studies.
 Stanford University offers graduate degrees in communications for those interested in an advanced degree.
 Based in Stanford, California, offers a dependable, suburban atmosphere for young people.

 Stanford has been rated among the best for quality education outcomes for veterans and military personnel.The top ranked program at Stanford is general psychology.
 Interested in knowing more details on Stanford University's campus?
 Have a virtual tour.